-FoPP volunteers carry out a wide range of practical activies at Pickerings Pasture.
+FoPP volunteers carry out a wide range of practical activites at Pickerings Pasture Local Nature Reserve.
 We look after the notice board, displaying information, painting it and maintaining its roof.
 We paint all the benches on site and carry out some repair to them.
 We paint the fences and do fence repairs.
 We look after the willow arch, cutting back and keeping it tidy.
 We cut bramble, prune shrubs, plant saplings and bulbs.

 The hide and scrape is one area where the FoPP has been particularly active, for the last ten years.
 We clear the area, paint, repair and plant there.
 Our aim is to preserve the area in as good a condition as possible, for the many bird watchers and photographers who visit there and the general public to enjoy.
 We frequently do fence repairs, to keep trespassers and illegal hunting off the scrape and the marsh beyond.
 We remove rubbish, brought in by high tides and we cut back vegetation, to allow a clear view of the scrape and marsh, from the hide.
 We also have a bird feeding station in this area.